eduaquiles/TeamCityNtlmApiWrapper/README.md

 TeamCityNtlmApiWrapper
 ======================

-Wrapper around TC API to be able to use NTLM for it
+Wrapper around TC7 API to be able to use NTLM for it

+It fallbacks to guest login for TC6.